ChavishnaR/remembering-old-roblox/documentation.md

 The five categories used in the landing page are not arbitrary topics, but interpretive systems:

-Tix= virtual economy and currency structures
+Tix = virtual economy and currency structures

 Guest Accounts = identity and access systems